...And You Will Know Us by the Trail of Dead: Rise and success (1995–2006)

 In 1995, Trail of Dead issued their first release, a song titled "Novena Without Faith" on a cassette-only compilation titled Austin Live Houses, followed by another self-titled four-song cassette on Golden Hour.
-In January 1998, they released a self-titled full-length on Trance Syndicate.
+In January 1998, they released a self-titled album on Trance Syndicate.

 Trail of Dead soon joined Merge Records after the Trance Syndicate label folded.
 The band released Madonna on Merge in late 1999 and toured the U.S., opening for labelmates Superchunk to promote it.
 They signed to Interscope Records and released the Relative Ways EP in 2001.

 In early 2002, Trail of Dead released Source Tags & Codes, which received wide acclaim, including a 10/10 rating from Pitchfork Media, later saying it is "one of indie rock's truly epic albums".
 Their following tour was chronicled by Rolling Stone, with Andrew Dansby commenting on their group dynamic as a "post-punk Voltron, that just might be the most exciting unit working today."

 A follow-up EP to Source Tags & Codes was released in April 2003, titled The Secret of Elena's Tomb.
 The EP contained the electronic track "Intelligence" which featured and was co-written by Tyler Jacobson from A Roman Scandal, Reece's other band.

 In July 2004, it was announced that Neil Busch had been removed from the band and Danny Wood would be taking his place on bass.
 Second drummer/percussionist Doni Schroader also joined the band around this time.
 Trail of Dead released Worlds Apart on January 25, 2005.
 Music videos were filmed for singles "And the Rest Will Follow" and "Caterwaul".
 The band also added live keyboardist David Longoria to their touring lineup.
 Now a six-piece, the band toured heavily on the album, with its trademark explosive live performances and a two-drummer attack.
 Opening for part of this tour was Longoria's band The Black, which featured Longoria on vocals and guitarist Alan Schaefer, with the rest of TOD filling out the group.
 The band's fifth album, So Divided, was released on November 14, 2006.
 Clay Morris replaced Longoria as live keyboardist, and eventually became a full-time member.

 On April 26, 2005, their song "Will You Smile Again For Me" was featured at the conclusion of The Shield's 7th episode of their 4th season, "Hurt".